kamrul043/DulectSoftware/README.md

-# DulectSoftware
+# DulcetSoftware
 Its ok
-Dulect software a company work.
+Dulcet software a company work.
 All employee and department database create in the software.